VinceZK/json-on-relations/README.md

 5. Open the links:
    + [Modeling](http://localhost:3001/model)
    + [Entity Browser](http://localhost:3001/entity/list)

+*If you use Angular for UI development, you can install the package 'npm i jor-angular' for the types.*

 ## RESTful API
 Following APIs are opened in the default route table.